gazerdev/gazer/README.md

 ```

 Scraper will attempt to download all images from the source that match your tags.
-The scraper will automatically start with gazer.
-If you update your tags in the config
-file while gazer is running or want to scrape any new images: go to 127.0.0.1:5000/scraper
-and press the 'restart' button.
+If you update your tags in the config file while gazer is running or want to scrape any new images: go to 127.0.0.1:5000/scraper and press the 'restart' button.